atom-sw/fauxpy-experiments/first_round_selection/README.md

 The `subject_info.csv` file can then be used to automatically generate the bash scripts in the [bash_script_generator/scripts](/bash_script_generator/scripts) directory.
-The second file is the [ground_truth_info.json](ground_truth_info.json) file that contains information about the changes in the commit representing the bugs in BugsInPy.
+The second file is the [ground_truth_info.json](ground_truth_info.json) file that contains information about the changes in the commits representing the bugs in BugsInPy.
 The file `ground_truth_info.json` is used in the [metric_computation](/metric_computation) phase.
 We have already generated `subject_info.csv` and `ground_truth_info.json`.
 So,